 Canada - Ghana Relations

-In 1906, Quebec missionaries established a church in Navrongo in northern Ghana, thus marking the arrival of a Canadian presence in the country.
-Bilateral relations between Canada and Ghana are strong and based on more than sixty years of cooperation on the global scene, in particular in the United Nations and the Commonwealth.
+In 1906, Quebec missionaries established a church in Navrongo in northern Ghana, marking the arrival of a Canadian presence in the country.
+Bilateral relations between Canada and Ghana are strong and based on more than 60 years of global cooperation, particularly in the United Nations and the Commonwealth.
 Ghana has established strong democratic credentials.
 Freedom of expression, a dynamic press and an active civil society are part of the Ghanaian political landscape.

 Canada in Ghana